-In the case of closed-ended funds, AIFMs must notify the CNMV, within 10 days, of any acquisition or loss of a significant interest held by the AIF, provided that the voting rights of the AIF in such company increase or decrease from a certain triggering percentage (10% to 50% or 75%).
-However, in the case of open-ended funds, the obligation to inform the CNMV arises when the investor position reaches, goes above, or falls below the triggering percentage (20%, 40%, 60%, 80% or 100% of the company capital or fund assets).
+In the case of closed-ended funds, AIFMs must notify the CNMV, within 10 days, of any acquisition or loss of a significant interest held by the AIF, provided that the voting rights of the AIF in such company increase or decrease from a certain triggering percentage (10%, 20%, 30%, 50% or 75%).
+However, in the case of open-ended funds, the obligation to inform the CNMV arises when the investor position reaches, goes above, or falls below the triggering percentage (20%, 30% or 50%, as well as any stake that allows control over the managing company) of the company capital or fund assets).
+In terms of disclosure of information to investors, an annual report must be provided.

-5.2 Are there any requirements to provide details of participants (whether owners, controllers or investors) in Alternative Investment Funds or managers established in your jurisdiction (including details of investors) to any local regulator or recordkeeping agency, for example for the purposes of a public (or non-public) register of beneficial owners?
+5.2 Are there any requirements to provide details of participants (whether owners, controllers or investors) in Alternative Investment Funds or managers established in your jurisdiction (including details of investors) to any local regulator or record-keeping agency, for example for the purposes of a public (or non-public) register of beneficial owners?

 There are no specific AIFMD-Spanish legislation requirements to provide details of participants in AIF.
+However,

-However, AIF managers must keep details of participants' data (with no reporting obligations).
+AIF managers must keep details of participants' data (with no reporting obligations).